 All it involves is roasting the garlic-easy.
 Cooking the pasta-easy.
 Making the vegan parmesan-easy.
 And then adding all of the sauce ingredients to a blender until nice and smooth-easiest.

-The great thing about this mac and cheese is that it can be the star of the meal all on it’s own.
-I like to use a chickpea or legume based pasta to up the protein content, then just stir in some peas and you have yourself a delicious meal that is perfect for kids and adults!
+The great thing about this dairy free mac and cheese is that it can be the star of the meal all on it’s own.
+I like to use a chickpea or legume based pasta to up the protein content, then just stir in some peas and you have yourself a delicious plant-based meal that is perfect for kids and adults!

 Try these other recipes next!

-- Hemp and lemon pesto pasta
+- Nut free pesto pasta

 - Vegan tomato basil cream sauce